 It is speculative at this stage but there is a strong possibility that one of the kefir benefits is greater resistance to the Coronavirus from the support the microbiome gives to the immune system.

-Owing to refined carbohydrates in our food, and chemicals such as artificial sweeteners and antibiotics, the levels of Bifidobacterium species in our alimentary canals drop dramatically as we get older making the passage of the stool increasingly difficult.
+Owing to a preponderance of refined carbohydrates in our food, chemicals such as artificial sweeteners and antibiotics, the levels of Bifidobacterium species in our alimentary canals drop dramatically as we get older making the passage of the stool increasingly difficult.

-One still needs adequate amounts of prebiotics, the undigested fibre in our food that reaches the colon; this is what the natural flora must have to flourish.
-Recolonising the microbiome can be done from tablets, but research done by independent Consumer Lab found that one third of probiotic products have virtually no live bacteria.
+One still needs adequate amounts of undigested fibre in our food that reaches the colon; this is what the normal flora must have to flourish.
+Recolonising the gut can be done from tablets but research done by independent Consumer Lab found that one third of probiotic products have virtually no live bacteria.

-Kefir contains over thirty different friendly living bacteria and yeasts, including the all-important bifidobacterium species that help to control constipation.
+Kefir contains over thirty different friendly living bugs, including the all-important bifidobacterium species that help to control constipation.

 Conversely those eating food high in refined grains, lacking the fibre that acts as the prebiotic for these bugs have a much higher incidence of macular degeneration.[12]
 It encourages growth of pathogenic Clostridiales bacteria that are associated with AMD.